Medical and healthcare professionals make a

 patient just two days earlier.

 This emotional labor can take its toll on even the best and most steadfast medical professional.
 Night shifts, traumatic events, and loss of a patient may be part of the job, but they can also lead to sleeplessness, stress, and other challenges to your mental health and wellbeing.
-The following guide does NOT replace professional help (this can’t be stressed enough), but it does provide information and resources that nurses, paramedics, and others in the field can use to better understand the health & wellness challenges they may be facing.
+While the following guide is not a substitute for professional help (this can’t be stressed enough), it does offer valuable information and resources for nurses, paramedics, and others in the field.
+By understanding the health and wellness obstacles you might face, you’ll be better equipped to care for yourself and stay strong in your vital role.

 The 5 Most Common Mental Health Challenges for Medical Professionals